Building Coordinators' Role and Responsibilities

 - Inform the building occupants of the existence of the weather radio, the various messages it may broadcast and the appropriate meaning and reaction to each message.

-- Make building occupants aware of the Student Risk Assessment Committee (SRAC), its purpose and how to contact the chairman (Director of Student Integrity) if they have a concern.
+- Make building occupants aware of the Xavier Action and Care Team (XACT), its purpose and how to contact the chairman (Director of Student Integrity) if they have a concern.

 - Insure that training records are maintained for each person assigned to the building reflecting that they have been trained on the Fire Prevention and Emergency Action Plans for the building.